finite-element/finite-element-course/doc/source/9_mixed_problems.rst

 Since the form of the nodes of a :class:`VectorFiniteElement` is different from that of a scalar element, there will be some changes required in the :meth:`~fe_utils.function_spaces.Function.interpolate()` method.
-Specifically, in these two lines:
+Specifically:

 .. code-block:: python3

-    node_coords = np.dot(coord_map, vertex_coords)

     self.values[fs.cell_nodes[c, :]] = [fn(x) for x in node_coords]

-The first of these lines may need adjusting because :data:`coord_map` is the result of tabulating the :class:`VectorFiniteElement` and, depending on where the additional rank was added to the tabulation matrix, the :func:`np.dot` may need to be replaced by a different tensor contraction.

-The second line will need to take into account the dot product with the canonical basis from :eq:`vectornodes`, which you have implemented as :data:`VectorFiniteElement.node_weights`.
-These changes will need to be made conditional on the class of finite element passed in, so that the code doesn't break in the scalar element case.
+This line will need to take into account the dot product with the canonical basis from :eq:`vectornodes`, which you have implemented as :data:`VectorFiniteElement.node_weights`.
+This change will need to be made conditional on the class of finite element passed in, so that the code doesn't break in the scalar element case.